 Best practices for real device testing

-To find out the answers to these questions, join us on Thursday, December 10, 2020, for a live 30-minute webinar on Real Device Testing Best Practices followed by a 15-minute interactive Q&A session with the speaker.
+To find out the answers to these questions, join us for a 30-minute webinar on Real Device Testing Best Practices.

 In this webinar, John Ruberto, Solutions Architect at Testlio, will share the latest real device testing benchmark data from our research, explain which device/OS testing combinations are best for maximum coverage and quality results, and the most efficient approach to real device testing.